TooTallNate/node-pac-resolver/README.md

 pac-resolver
 ============
-### Generates an asynchronous resolver function from a PAC file
+### Generates an asynchronous resolver function from a [PAC file][pac-wikipedia]
 [![Build Status](https://travis-ci.org/TooTallNate/node-pac-resolver.png?branch=master)](https://travis-ci.org/TooTallNate/node-pac-resolver)

-This module accepts a JavaScript String of code, which is meant to be a PAC proxy file, and returns an equivalent asynchronous `FindProxyForURL()` function.
+This module accepts a JavaScript String of code, which is meant to be a [PAC proxy file][pac-wikipedia], and returns a generated asynchronous `FindProxyForURL()` function.

 Installation